This is the second of four annual competitions to promote partnership-based research at Georgia State.

 Yes.
 Funds can only be used for doctoral-level GRAs if students are actively contributing to the project in partnership with the PI.
 If doctoral-level graduate students are not available, the award may be used to fund undergraduate and/or masters-level students as long as this funding is a small portion of the budget.
 If requesting funding for GRAs, describe their roles in the budget justification.

-The review process will begin in October 2022, with award decisions expected by the end of the month.
-Funding will begin in January 2023.
+The review process will begin in April 2023, with award decisions expected by the end of the spring semester.
+Funding will be from August 1, 2023, to June 30, 2024.

-Applicants may apply for future rounds of funding, but this application is for the first year only.
+Applicants may apply for future rounds of funding, but this application is for funds to use from August 1, 2023, to June 30, 2024.

-No. All activities should be feasible within the funding period (January to June 2023).
-As a reminder, this competition will run for at least four years.
+No. All activities should be feasible within the funding period (August 1, 2023–June 30, 2024).
+As a reminder, this competition will run for at least two more years.

 Yes.
 Within 30 days of receiving the award, the PI will meet with GPL to discuss the project and to determine how GPL can best support them through the RPP experience.
 Additionally, the PI and partner organization will prepare a joint presentation for GPL at the end of the award to highlight activities and progress to date, which will be shared with all funders.